maraisr/diary/readme.md

 ✔ debug  ~ 1,287,846 ops/sec ± 0.24%
 ```

-> AOT: The logger is setup a head of time, and ops/sec is the result of calling the log fn.
-Simulates long running
+> AOT: The logger is set up ahead of time, and ops/sec is the result of calling the log fn.
+Simulates long-running
 > process, with a single logger.
-JIT: The logger is setup right before the log fn is called per op.
-Simulates setting up
+JIT: The logger is set up right before the log fn is called per op.
+Simulates setting
-> a logger per request for example.
+> up a logger per request for example.

 ## Related